 How Far Will Webb see?

-Because of the time it takes light to travel, the further away an object is, the further back in time we are looking.
+Because of the time it takes light to travel, the farther away an object is, the farther back in time we are looking.

 What About Herschel?